bigerl/TripleBit/README.md

 Using:
 ------

 TripleBit currently includes three high-level executables.
-The first (buildTripleBitFromN3) is used to build a new database from an turtle/ntriples input:
+The first `buildTripleBitFromN3`) is used to build a new database from an turtle/ntriples input:

     buildTripleBitFromN3 mydata.n3 database_directory

-The input file can be arbitrarily large, the buildTripleBitFromN3 spools to disk if main memory is exhausted.
+The input file can be arbitrarily large, the `buildTripleBitFromN3` spools to disk if main memory is exhausted.

-The second (buildTripleBitFromRDF) is similar to the first executable except the input file is a rdf file.
+The second (`buildTripleBitFromRDF`) is similar to the first executable except the input file is a rdf file.

-After loading the database can be queried with triplebitQuery:
+After loading the database can be queried with `triplebitQuery`:

+~~triplebitQuery database_directory query_directory~~

-   triplebitQuery database_directory query_directory
+    triplebitQuery database_directory

 The program shows a command prompt and accept SPARQL queries.
+Just type your SPARQL query in a single line and press ENTER.

 Note: TripleBit currently only supports "select" queries.